Author's Bias | Interpretation: conservative

 A Series on the Reaction to Tax Collectors and Sinners: Part 4

-In this series of parables that Jesus presents as a literary unit, Jewish religious authorities have been listening to His parables of the Lost Sheep, Lost Coin, Prodigal Son and the Shrewd Manager as He sits with tax collectors and other social outcasts.
-But Jewish religious authorities only see a poor itinerant Man talking about money, and failing to understand the meaning of Jesus' parables (similarly in Matt 13:10-17), scoff at Him (Luke 16:14).
+Presented as a literary unit, Jesus tells Jewish religious authorities a series of parables: the Lost Sheep, Lost Coin, Prodigal Son and the Shrewd Manager.
+As Jesus sits with tax collectors and other social outcasts, Jewish religious authorities only see a poor itinerant Man talking about money with His parables, and fail to understand the meaning of these stories (similarly in Matt 13:10-17), scoff at Him (Luke 16:14).
 Before Jesus presents the last parable in this narrative unit, the Parable of the Rich Man and Poor Man, He addresses the scoffing Jewish religious authorities:

 And He said to them, "You are those who justify yourselves in the sight of men, but God knows your hearts; for that which is highly esteemed among men is detestable in the sight of God.
 (Luke 16:15)

-Jesus makes His first point that Jewish religious authorities are motivated to show themselves as righteous to be justified of their position before men; but, they fail to show themselves righteous before God to be justified by Him.
+Jesus confronts Jewish religious authorities with their motivation to publicly show themselves as righteous and be justified of their position before men; but, they fail to show themselves righteous before God and be justified by Him.
 Elsewhere in the gospels, Jesus explains how Jewish religious authorities do this:

 Then Jesus spoke to the crowds and to His disciples, saying: "The scribes and the Pharisees have seated themselves in the chair of Moses; therefore all that they tell you, do and observe, but do not do according to their deeds; for they say things and do not do them.
 They tie up heavy burdens and lay them on men's shoulders, but they themselves are unwilling to move them with so much as a finger.
 But they do all their deeds to be noticed by men; for they broaden their phylacteries and lengthen the tassels of their garments.
 They love the place of honor at banquets and the chief seats in the synagogues, and respectful greetings in the market places, and being called Rabbi by men.
 (Matt 23:1-7)